nvngroup/pitu/DOCUMENTATION-en.md

 ## Business Messages

-Baileys offers full support for managing WhatsApp business resources, such as product catalog, collections, and orders.
+Pitu offers full support for managing WhatsApp business resources, such as product catalog, collections, and orders.
 Below are the main methods available for business accounts:

 ### Main Methods